sensu/sensu-docs/content/sensu-core/1.5/reference/filters.md

 {{< /highlight >}}

 Or, define a dependency by specifying the subscription and the check.
-Here's an example of a check definition that will be filtered if any check named `mysql` on any client subscribed to the `db-nodes` subscription is already alerting:
+Here's an example of a check definition that will be filtered if a check named `mysql` is already alerting on any client subscribed to the `db-nodes` subscription:

 {{< highlight json >}}
 {